 We offer a variety of activities including games, gymnastics, athletics, dance, athletics and outdoor activities.
 Children are taught skills in these using the good range of equipment we have in school and, at all times, are made aware of aspects of safety.
-In addition, this year children in years Reception - Year 4 have swimming lessons at Willowburn Sports Centre currently funded using Government Sports Funding and the PTA.
+In addition, this year children in years Reception to Year 4 have swimming and specialist PE lessons at Willowburn Sports Centre currently funded using Government Sports Funding and the PTA.
 This is reviewed annually with governors.
-We are also pleased to use the excellent specialist facilities and teaching Willowburn Leisure Centre, this is also reviewed on an annual basis.